 Morning: Today will be slightly active but well laid out.
 After enjoying breakfast next to the Mekong, we will leave to visit the Living Land Farm, where you will learn about the most important aspect of Lao Life, the Sticky Rice.
 You will enter the Paddy Field to sow the sapling, and then go through 14 stages before it is served to you as a snack with the local delicacies.
 You will also learn about ‘Sustainable Tourism’ where what we grow and earn is shared with the community.

 Morning- Afternoon: The Elephant Village experience is truly unique as you would be first briefed about how the Centre takes care of the rescued Elephants from the South of Laos where they are used in the Logging Industry.
 We would then Ride on the Elephants without the ‘Howdah’, which is a wooden enclosure place on the back.
-We will directly ride on the neck of the Elephant and as the mighty creature walks downhill to the River and inside the water, its quite an adventure.
+We will directly ride on the neck of the Elephant and as the mighty creature walks downhill to the River and inside the water, it's quite an adventure.
 The Mahout who rides behind would get down and let you be with your elephant alone for some time.
-Walk up to the camp back and then after locally prepared lunch overlooking the lovely Nam Khan river, we walk down again to take part in the Elephant Bathing.
-To just be along their side as the Mahouts give them their afternoon bath and to get wet with the Elephants is a very intimate experience.
-Later you can choose to walk with the Elephants in the jungle and meet Maxi, the baby elephant which was born in the camp.
-Return back to the main area by boat and we would have time for a shower and change after which we would head back to Luang Prabang.
-After some late afternoon rest we would set out for our last evening together.
+Walk up to the camp back and then after locally prepared lunch overlooking the lovely Nam Khan river we can later choose to walk with the Elephants in the jungle and meet Maxi, the baby elephant which was born in the camp.
+We will have some time to rest in the surroundings overlooking the Nam Kham River.

 The Laos Visa is on arrival and you would only need to have a passport with a minimum of 6 months validity from the date of arrival.

-Everyone is needed to have 3.5 x 3.5 photo on arrival.
+Everyone is needed to have 3.5 x 4.5 cm photo on arrival.

 Do not hesitate to give us a call.
 We are an expert team and we are happy to talk to you.